Hassan-Jammal/thetelex/README.md

 # The Telex

-A Guardian-style news website built with React, TypeScript, Tailwind CSS, and Vite.
+A Guardian-style news website built with Nuxt 4 (Vue.js), TypeScript, and Tailwind CSS.

 ## Features